Chest pain when muscles of heart don’t receive enough oxygen

-Pain should follow exercise or emotional episodes.
-But can also be attributed to cold temperatures and having a full stomach.
+Pain associated with Angina often follows exercise or emotional episodes.
+But it can also be attributed to cold temperatures or having a full stomach.

 Types: